 - Identifying journal entries and other adjustments to test based on risk criteria and comparing the identified entries to supporting documentation.
-These included those posted to revenue post year end, those posted to accounts linked to a fraud risk, those posted to accounts relating to new accounting standards and those posted to accounts containing complex or unusual transactions. - Assessing significant accounting estimates for bias, including estimates related to the impairment of non-financial assets.
+These included those posted to unusual offset accounts when posted to revenue, those posted to accounts linked to a fraud risk, those posted to unusual offset accounts when posted to cash and borrowing accounts, and those posted to accounts containing complex or unusual transactions. - Assessing significant accounting estimates for bias, including estimates related to the impairment of non-financial assets.

-Identifying and responding to risks of material misstatement due to non-compliance with laws and regulations
+Identifying and responding to risks of material misstatement related to compliance with laws and regulations

-We identified areas of laws and regulations that could reasonably be expected to have a material effect on the financial statements from our general commercial and sector experience, through discussion with the directors and other management (as required by auditing standards) and from inspection of the Company's regulatory and legal correspondence and discussed with the directors and other management the policies and procedures regarding compliance with laws and regulations.
+We identified areas of laws and regulations that could reasonably be expected to have a material effect on the financial statements from our general commercial and sector experience, through discussion with the directors and other management (as required by auditing standards), and from inspection of the Company's regulatory and legal correspondence and discussed with the directors and other management the policies and procedures regarding compliance with laws and regulations.